-For more information about voice port assignments to the ADPCM card, please consult the ADPCM section of the manual.
+For more information about voice port assignments to the ADPCM card, please refer to the ADPCM section of the Server Card Reference Guide.

 The ADPCM parameter lets the user choose which ADPCM card to place this E&M port.
 The default setting is n/a and only changes when a Rate smaller than 64k is selected (see above).
 The user is then allowed to select which ADPCM card to use for the port (this assignment is made by chassis slot number).
 The options are slots P1, P2, and P3.